maggardJosh/github-action-slack-notify-build/README.md

 ### `event_show`

 True to show the event.
-Default true.
+Default false.

 ## Outputs